SorenTech/legal.soren.tech/src/pages/privacy-policy.md

 We reserve the right to revise, amend, or modify this Policy and our other policies and agreements at any time and in any manner.
 You should periodically check for any modifications of this Policy by re-visiting this web page and using the “refresh” button on your browser.
 You should note the date of last revision to this Policy, which appears at the top of this Policy.
 If the “last modified” date remains unchanged after you have clicked the “refresh” button on your browser, you may presume that no changes have been made since the last reading of the policy.
 A changed “last modified” dates indicates that this Policy has been updated or edited, and the updated or edited version supersedes any prior versions immediately upon posting.

+**THIRD PARTY SERVICES**

+Parts of Our Services may include Our use of third party services (such as billing services) or enable You to utilize third party services (such as email providers or analytics platforms), whether configured Yourself or administered by Us on Your behalf.

+THIRD PARTY SERVICES, WHETHER USED BY US, CONFIGURED BY YOU, OR ADMINISTERED BY US ON YOUR BEHALF, MAY HAVE DIFFERENT PRIVACY POLICIES.
+YOU ACKNOWLEDGE AND EXPRESSLY AGREE THAT WE ARE NOT RESPONSIBLE FOR HOW THEY USE YOUR DATA.
+YOU AGREE THAT THE ENTIRE RISK ARISING FROM YOUR USE OF SUCH THIRD-PARTY SERVICES REMAINS SOLELY WITH YOU, TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW.

 **PERSONAL INFORMATION THAT WE COLLECT**

 Visitors and users of our Sites and Services will have multiple manners of interactivity with Us.
 Depending upon Your level of interaction, We will collect different information about You.
 The type of information collected is as follows: